doctrine/phpcr-odm-documentation/en/reference/multilang.rst

 When a document is read, its current language is stored with the document, to make sure changes go to the correct language.

 Because every document may only exist once, and translations are considered the same document, you can not have multiple languages loaded at the same time.

+For required fields (fields not having nullable=true), the behaviour is the same as with normal fields: On saving, an error is thrown when a required field is null.
+On loading, missing fields trigger no error.
+A translation exists as soon as at least one field in that locale exists.

 .. _multilang_mapping: